 The Council's contribution rate to the pension fund is formally determined by the scheme actuary every three years.
 The valuation on 31 March 2019 assessed the funding level at 79%.
-The employer future service funding rate was subsequently set at 15.5% of pensionable pay from 2020/21 with the variable past service deficit element paid as a lump sum in each financial year ( $\pounds$ 3.989m in 2021/22).
+The employer future service funding rate was subsequently set at 15.5% of pensionable pay from 2020/21 with the variable past service deficit element paid as a lump sum in each financial year (£3.989m in 2021/22).
+The valuation on the 31 March 2022 showed a marked improvement in funding level to 85%.